Christmas pudding cake pops

 - Makes 10 cake pops

-Pulse the Madeira cake in a food processor until you have fine crumbs.
+Pulse the madeira cake in a food processor until you have fine crumbs.
 Melt the white chocolate in a bowl over just simmering water or in the microwave.
+Shop bought madeira cake can vary in texture so you may need to add a little extra melted white chocolate to make the mixture stick into balls.
 Stir the orange zest into the chocolate, then work the chocolate into the crumbs using your hands.

 Form into 10 small truffle-sized balls, then roll gently in your palms to smooth the surface.
 Arrange the balls on a baking parchment-lined dinner plate.
 Refrigerate for 30 minutes to allow the mixture to set.

 Melt the dark chocolate in a microwave or over a bowl of just simmering water.
 Dip a lolly stick into the melted chocolate about 1.5cm in and poke half way into a cake ball.
 Repeat with the remaining balls.
 Put them back on the plate.
 Return to the fridge for five minutes.